hankbao/libreboot/docs/hcl/kcma-d8.md

     can be on a SAS drive.
 The linux kernel can use those SAS drives (via PIKE module) without an option ROM).
 -   IPMI iKVM module (optional add-on card) uses proprietary firmware.
-    Since it\'s for remote out-of-band management, it\'s theoretically a backdoor similar to the Intel Management Engine.
+    Since it's for remote out-of-band management, it's theoretically a backdoor similar to the Intel Management Engine.
 Fortunately, unlike the ME, this firmware is unsigned which means that a free replacement is theoretically possible.
 For now, the libreboot project recommends not installing the module.
 [This project](https://github.com/facebook/openbmc) might be interesting
     to derive from, for those who want to work on a free replacement.
-In practise, out-of-band management isn\'t very useful anyway (or at the very least, it\'s not a major inconvenience to not have it).
+In practise, out-of-band management isn't very useful anyway (or at the very least, it's not a major inconvenience to not have it).
 -   Graphics: only text-mode works.
 See [\#graphics](#graphics)